 You can transform the shape that you created.
-You will see the “Edit” option from the menu-bar at the top of the screen.
+You will see the “Edit” option from the menu bar at the top of the screen.
 Click on there.
-Another menu-bar will appear from up to down.
+Another menu bar will appear from up to down.
 There will be an option named “Transform” on the lower half of that bar.

 The regular path is also transformable by using these functions.
 But that will never be necessary.

 Can You Use a Stylus With Photoshop and the Pen Tool?